jamesdon/chargeback/README.md

 	Red - Used for "hot/warm" storage calculations
 	Blue - Used for "cold" storage calculations

 Please provide feedback and/or enhancement requests to jim@splunk.com.
+I will respond within three business days or sooner to address any issues that are reported.

 Application development is hosted on github - https://github.com/jamesdon/chargeback, if you would like to join in on the fun!